d6rks1lv3rz3r0/DU-Prospector/README.md

 Exported Variables:
 - SafeHUDOff: 1 to activate, 0 to decativate Automatic HUD turn off to avoid lag.

-Warning! -  If while having a HUD on, you press TAB or Enter to get the pointer out, and you click ANYWHERE other than the chat window (greyed out areas) it will immediately induce lag.
-Game-wide bug by NQ.
+**Warning! -  If while having a HUD on, you press TAB or Enter to get the pointer out, and you click ANYWHERE other than the chat window (greyed out areas) it will immediately induce lag.
+Use Alt-1 to toggle the HUD off after you take measurements and before you click the resulting points to safely avoid this.
+Press Alt-1 to toggle it back on for a new measurement afterwards.**

 Testimonials:
 - Stop the black magick!
 (Old Timey Miner)